VishalSundarrajan/Trading-Bot/README.md

  ##### Coins

-  Number of cryptocurrencies (Can be og any length)
+  Number of cryptocurrencies (Can be of any length)